quaelin/idea/README.md

 }
 ```

-**Perspective**: a hash of iids (incl.
+**Perspective**: a hash of iCids (incl.
 Relations) to Valuations.
-Immutable, and
+Immutable,
-identifiable by a unique pid.
+and identifiable by a unique pCid.

 **Valuation**: a floating point number in the range [-1, 1], where 1 means
 total agreement, -1 means total disagreement, and 0 is neutral.

-A Perspective can easily be created by providing one or more iid=valuation pairs:
+A Perspective can easily be created by providing one or more iCid:valuation
+pairs:

 ```
-$ idea perspective 349t8ureughsiet7y45hteisuhtg=0.5
+$ perspective 349t8ureughsiet7y45hteisuhtg=0.5
 w487yeruhs8e75t345ttre
 ```

 This is ascribing a valuation of 0.5 (indicating _partial agreement_) to the
 idea "Grass is green".
-The resulting Perspective (with only 1 idea:valuation
+The resulting Perspective (with only 1 iCid:valuation
 pair) can be identified by its unique ID:

 ```
-$ idea perspective get w487yeruhs8e75t345ttre
+$ perspective get w487yeruhs8e75t345ttre
 {
   "349t8ureughsiet7y45hteisuhtg": 0.5
 }